On Recurrent Neural Networks for learning-based control: recent results and ideas for future developments: Towards safe and interpretable RNN for dynamical systems modeling

 The second issue, known as {safety verification}, consists of certifying that the output reachable set of the RNN model, given bounded inputs and initial conditions, is consistent with the possible values taken by the plant's outputs.
 This allows to conclude, for example, that the model's outputs remain meaningful even when evaluated with input sequences not included in the training set.

 Unfortunately, the estimation of the output reachable set is difficult to perform for generic nonlinear dynamical systems, and most of the results nowadays available have been developed for FFNN, see \cite{ruan2018reachability, xiang2018output, dvijotham2018dual}.
 In principle, these approaches are applied to RNN by ``unrolling'' them, i.e. transforming a $k$-step RNN simulation in a sequence of $k$ suitable FFNN, see \cite{bianchi2017recurrent} for more details, and then applying the verification algorithms available for FFNN \cite{weng2019popqorn}.
-An interesting method to turn the RNN verification into a non-recurrent problem has been proposed in \cite{Jacoby}, while a direct analysis of RNN and their generalization properties has been reported in \cite{chen2019generalization}.
+An interesting method to turn the RNN verification into a non-recurrent problem has been proposed in \cite{Jacoby}, while a direct analysis of RNN and their generalization properties has been reported in \cite{chen2020generalization, wu2021statistical}, where bounds on the generalization error have been derived for some single-layer RNN architectures.

-An alternative method for the estimation of the output reachable set is based on the so-called Scenario Approach \cite{campi2018introduction}, see the recent contributions \cite{terzi2021learning, bonassi2020lstm, wang2019data}, which allows to bound, {with some prescribed confidence}, the output reachable set.
+An alternative method for the estimation of the output reachable set is based on the so-called Scenario Approach \cite{campi2018introduction}, see the recent contributions \cite{terzi2021learning, bonassi2020lstm, wang2020scenario}, which allows to bound, {with some prescribed confidence}, the output reachable set.
 To apply this approach, the boundedness of the output reachable set must be assessed, e.g. by proving the ISS or $\delta$ISS of the RNN model.
 In the following, an outline of the probabilistic safety verification procedure based on the Scenario Approach is reported.
 The interested reader is addressed to \cite{bonassi2020lstm} and \cite{hewing2019scenario} for the details.

 Assume that the initial state $\bar{x}$ of the RNN is a random variable extracted from a set $\mathcal{X}_0$ and characterized by some probability measure $\mathbb{P}_{x}$.
 Consider a time horizon $K$, and a class $\bm{\mathcal{U}}_K$ of bounded input sequences $ \bm{u}_K = \{ u_0, ..., u_K \}$.
 The class of inputs $\bm{\mathcal{U}}_K$ is assumed to be characterized by some probability measure $\mathbb{P}_u$.
 Let $\bm{y}_K(\bar{x}, \bm{u}_K)$ be output of the RNN model \eqref{eq:rnn:general}, initialized in the random initial state $\bar{x} \in \mathcal{X}_0$ and fed by the random input sequence $\bm{u}_K$ drawn from $\bm{\mathcal{U}}_K$ according to $\mathbb{P}_u$.
 Then, a bound of the output reachable set may be defined as the smallest set $\mathcal{Y}$, containing, for any possible $\bar{x} \in \mathcal{X}_0$ and $\bm{u}_K \in \bm{\mathcal{U}}_K$, the output $y_k(\bar{x}, \bm{u}_K)$ at any time instant $k \in \{ 0, ..., K \}$.
 More specifically, the set $\mathcal{Y}$ may be defined as a suitable convex set $\tilde{\mathcal{Y}}$ scaled by a coefficient $\rho_y$ \cite{hewing2019scenario}, i.e. $\mathcal{Y} = \rho_y \tilde{\mathcal{Y}}$.
 Under this definition, bounding the output reachable set boils down to finding the smallest possible $\rho_y$ satisfying this condition.
 Note that, at this stage, the formulated problem is infinite-dimensional, and hence it can not be solved.